LambdaSven/TicTacToe/README.md

 The Saves are XML files, as was specified by the exam format, and are saved in a folder in the same directory as the project.
 If I were to make this again I would use AppData
 But the specification of the exam was clear.

+The Testing Suite only covers functionality of the Save/Load functionality, as was specified explicitly on the specifications of the exam.